rroschin/miw-task-java/README.md

 `docker run -p 5000:5000 --name=miw-task-java-app miw-task-java`

 ### How To Test
-After application is tarted it is available at this URL: http://localhost:5000/
+- After the application is started it is available at this URL: http://localhost:5000/

+- _The application is also temporary available on Heroku at this URL:_ https://afternoon-garden-41772.herokuapp.com/

 _Note that if self-signed SSL certificate is used (ssl enabled in config), some browsers might show a warning_